Speeding through a work-zone? New cameras could lead to added fines

-Speeding through a work zone could earn you a fine beginning next week, even if you aren’t pulled over by police.
+Speeding through a work zone could earn you a fine starting this week, even if you aren’t pulled over by police.

-Pennsylvania will begin enforcing an automated program Monday with cameras aimed at reducing speeds in work zones while improving driver behavior.
+Pennsylvania began enforcing an automated program Monday with cameras aimed at reducing speeds in work zones while improving driver behavior.

 The Automated Work Zone Speed Enforcement program also looks to bolster the safety of workers and travelers.